profrobwells/first-llm-classifier/docs/bulk-prompts.md

 from retry import retry
 ```

-Next we make a series of changes to our function to adapt it to work with a batch of inputs.
+Next, we make a series of changes to our function to adapt it to work with a batch of inputs.
+Get ready.
 It's a lot.

 * We tweak the name of the function.
 * We change our input argument to a list.